wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/manage-certificates.md

 # Manage Certificates

-{{ product_name }} provides centralized certificate management at the organization level, allowing you add certificates and apply them to components during deployment.
+{{ product_name }} provides centralized certificate management at the organization level, allowing you to add certificates and apply them to components during deployment.

 ## Add a certificate